makeomatic/ms-users/rfcs/inactive_users_cleanup.md

 The Script using a dozen constants, keys, and templates, so all these values rendered inside of the template using template context.
 Returns list of deleted users.

+*NOTE*: Using experimental `fs.promises.readFile` API function.
+On `node` 10.x it's an experimental feature, on `node` >= 11.x function becomes stable without any changes in API.

 #### deleteInactivatedUsers `USERS_ACTIVATED` `TTL` as seconds
 ##### Script paramerters:
 1. KEYS[1] Sorted Set name containing the list of users that didn't pass activation.